 Conrad and Sophia Schwartz

 Conrad Schwartz was born in Norka, Russia.
-Russian archive records indicate that he was born November 24, 1852.
+Russian archive records indicate that he was born on November 24, 1852.
 Documents in the United States show an alternate birthdate of November 10, 1853.
 Conrad was the son of Heinrich Schwartz (born 1827) and Christina Schwindt (born 1829).

-On February 11, 1875, Conrad married Sophia Trüber who was born in Norka on March 28, 1854.
+On February 11, 1875, Conrad married Sophia Trüber, born in Norka on March 28, 1854.
 She was the daughter of Conrad Trüber (born 1819) and Sophia Brill (born 1818).

-Conrad and Sophia became parents on November 17, 1875 when their son Heinrich Christian (Henry) was born.
-Soon after Henry's birth, they immigrated to the United States where they arrived in New York on July 8, 1876 aboard the steamship Oder which sailed from Bremen, Germany.
+Conrad and Sophia became parents on November 17, 1875, when their son Heinrich Christian (Henry) was born.
+Soon after Henry's birth, they immigrated to the United States, where they arrived in New York on July 8, 1876, aboard the steamship Oder, which sailed from Bremen, Germany.
 Another early settler in Portland, Heinrich Hölzer, was aboard the same ship along with a large group of people from Norka.

-On February 11, 1875, Conrad married Sophia Trüber who was born in Norka on March 28, 1854.
+On February 11, 1875, Conrad married Sophia Trüber, born in Norka on March 28, 1854.
 She was the daughter of Conrad Trüber (born 1819) and Sophia Brill (born 1818).

-Conrad and Sophia became parents on November 17, 1875 when their son Heinrich Christian (Henry) was born.
-Soon after Henry's birth, they immigrated to the United States where they arrived in New York on July 8, 1876 aboard the steamship Oder which sailed from Bremen, Germany.
+Conrad and Sophia became parents on November 17, 1875, when their son Heinrich Christian (Henry) was born.
+Soon after Henry's birth, they immigrated to the United States, where they arrived in New York on July 8, 1876, aboard the steamship Oder, which sailed from Bremen, Germany.
 Another early settler in Portland, Heinrich Hölzer, was aboard the same ship along with a large group of people from Norka.

 According to family lore, the Schwartz family moved to Nebraska before migrating west in 1882 or 1883.
 It is possible that Conrad and Sophia were part of the Nebraska party that arrived in Portland in late 1882.

-By 1883, the Schwartz family was living in Portland where three daughters were born: Mary (born March 1884); Rosa (born March 1888; and, Emma (born February 1892).
+By 1883, the Schwartz family was living in Portland, where three daughters were born: Mary (born March 1884), Rosa (born March 1888; and Emma (born February 1892).

-Sophia's brother, Johann Wilhelm Trüber arrived in Portland with his family by 1887.
+Sophia's brother, Johann Wilhelm Trüber, arrived in Portland with his family by 1887.

-Sophia's father and brother Johannes Conrad Trüber arrived in Portland in 1892.
+Sophia's father and brother, Johannes Conrad Trüber, arrived in Portland in 1892.

 According to family lore, the Schwartz family moved to Nebraska before migrating west in 1882 or 1883.
 It is possible that Conrad and Sophia were part of the Nebraska party that arrived in Portland in late 1882.

-By 1883, the Schwartz family was living in Portland where three daughters were born: Mary (born March 1884); Rosa (born March 1888; and, Emma (born February 1892).
+By 1883, the Schwartz family was living in Portland, where three daughters were born: Mary (born March 1884), Rosa (born March 1888; and Emma (born February 1892).

-Sophia's brother, Johann Wilhelm Trüber arrived in Portland with his family by 1887.
+Sophia's brother, Johann Wilhelm Trüber, arrived in Portland with his family by 1887.

-Sophia's father and brother Johannes Conrad Trüber arrived in Portland in 1892.
+Sophia's father and brother, Johannes Conrad Trüber, arrived in Portland in 1892.

 The Schwartz family attended the First German Baptist Church in southwest Portland and later the Second German Baptist Church in the Albina district.
 The Second German Baptist Church was established as a mission of the First German Baptist Church about 1898.

-An article and photograph published in The Oregonian on March 9, 1924 announced the golden wedding anniversary of Conrad and Sophia
+An article and photograph published in The Oregonian on March 9, 1924, announced the golden wedding anniversary of Conrad and Sophia.

 The Schwartz family attended the First German Baptist Church in southwest Portland and later the Second German Baptist Church in the Albina district.
 The Second German Baptist Church was established as a mission of the First German Baptist Church about 1898.

-An article and photograph published in The Oregonian on March 9, 1924 announced the golden wedding anniversary of Conrad and Sophia
+An article and photograph published in The Oregonian on March 9, 1924, announced the golden wedding anniversary of Conrad and Sophia.

 In later years, the Schwartz family lived in a house built by Conrad in 1911 at 441 NE Jarrett Street.
 The house remains standing to this date.

-Conrad Schwartz died on September 4, 1936 and was buried at the Rose City Cemetery.
+Conrad Schwartz died on September 4, 1936, and was buried at the Rose City Cemetery.

-Sophia died on April 13, 1939 and was buried with Conrad and their two sons, Henry and Louis.
+Sophia died on April 13, 1939, and was buried with Conrad and their two sons, Henry and Louis.

-Sophia died on April 13, 1939 and was buried with Conrad and their two sons, Henry and Louis.
+Sophia died on April 13, 1939, and was buried with Conrad and their two sons, Henry and Louis.

 Sources